jctadros/background/README.md

 This is a thresholding+inpainting toolkit for astronomic photometric images.
-The different scripts allow for the identification of ROI in photometric images using an Otsu thresholding and different interpolation schemes for the filling of the masked ROI based on bilinear interpolation and patch-based inpainting techniques based on Criminisi et. al (2005) https://www.irisa.fr/vista/Papers/2004_ip_criminisi.pdf
+The different scripts allow for the identification of ROI in photometric images using an Otsu thresholding and different interpolation schemes for the filling of the masked ROI based on bilinear interpolation and patch-based inpainting techniques.

 ![Comparision](/images/out.jpg)